StartupsPoleEmploi/gerboise/README.md

 The application ID will be used to generate ports for all services.
 Thus, it needs to be unique to this application.

 The configuration files will then be located in apps/myapp.

+Before starting elasticsearch, configure the system variable 'virtual memory maximum' with :
+`sudo sysctl -w vm.max_map_count=262144` (temporary) or add to configuration file /etc/sysctl.conf this : `vm.max_map_count=262144` (persistent)

+Elasticsearch needs specifics access rights on directory myapp/data/elasticsearch/, execute this : chmod a+rwx data/elasticsearch

 You can now run Nginx, Elasticsearch and Kibana with:

     cd apps/myapp
     docker-compose up